Perhaps your business is a cultural diversity leader? Have you adopted a noteworthy policy or initiated a new program you would like to share?

 The Best Immigrant Entrepreneur Award is managed by Small Business BC and is sponsored by S.U.C.C.E.S.S.
 Business Immigrant Integration Support.

 This national annual award is a peoples’ choice award that recognizes inspirational immigrants who have come to Canada, achieved success and made a positive difference living here.
 Whether it’s a community advocate or volunteer, a successful entrepreneur or a cultural icon, this Canadian national award recognizes immigrants’ achievements from all walks of life.
+There is also a subset award for Settlement Agency Award of the year.

 The Leadership Recognition Awards recognizes the innovation, leadership and commitment of partners, employers, immigrant serving organizations and professional member organizations in supporting and promoting the employment of skilled immigrants in BC.